dotnet/AspNetCore.Docs/mvc/tutorials/mvc-with-entity-framework.rst

     :language: c#
     :lines: 1-26,149-150

 Notice that we don't set any value for ``Logger`` and ``BookContext``.
 The dependency injection (DI) subsystem automatically sets these properties at runtime.
 DI also handles the object lifetimes, so you don't need to call ``Dispose``.
-For more information, see :ref:`Dependency Injection`.
+For more information, see :ref:`Dependency Injection  <aspnet:dependency-injection>`.

 In the *Views* folder, make a sub-folder named *Book*.
 You can do this by right-clicking the *Views* folder in Solution Explorer and clicking **Add New Folder**.